VincentQTran/portfoliosite_v1/_posts/PhD-Tips/2020-07-16-the-system.md

 ### Preface ###

-Before I begin, welcome to my PhD survival guide!
-I will be starting my survival guide off with the main reason of doing a PhD, research!
-In this series, I will be sharing tips to help you become a more productive and efficient researcher during your PhD journey.
+Welcome to my PhD survival guide!
+I will be starting my survival guide off with a few core concepts to keep in mind throughout your PhD journey!
+Throughout this guide, I will be sharing tips to help you become a more productive and efficient researcher during your PhD journey.
 There have been a lot of lessons I've learned from senior graduate students, books, professors, and my own mistakes that I wished I had learned earlier.
 This blog is to share those lessons with those in PhD programs right now, so that they don't fall into the same traps that I did.
 Let's start!

 ### 1. The System ###